gengwg/k8s/README.md

 A container might or might not be allowed to exceed its CPU limit for extended periods of time.
 However, container runtimes don't terminate Pods or containers for excessive CPU usage.

+However, if the filesystem space for writeable container layers, node-level logs, or emptyDir volumes falls low, the node taints itself as short on local storage and this taint triggers eviction for any Pods that don't specifically tolerate the taint.

+Note: Extended resources cannot be overcommitted, so request and limit must be equal if both are present in a container spec.

+To consume an extended resource in a Pod, include the resource name as a key in the spec.containers[].resources.limits map in the container spec.

+A Pod is scheduled only if all of the resource requests are satisfied, including CPU, memory and any extended resources.
+The Pod remains in the PENDING state as long as the resource request cannot be satisfied.

+The amount of resources available to Pods is less than the node capacity because system daemons use a portion of the available resources.
+Within the Kubernetes API, each Node has a .status.allocatable field.
+The .status.allocatable field describes the amount of resources that are available to Pods on that node (for example: 15 virtual CPUs and 7538 MiB of memory).

+You should also consider what access you grant to that namespace: full write access to a namespace allows someone with that access to remove any resource, including a configured ResourceQuota.

 Per-deployment settings override the global namespace settings.